Can You Shrink Your Pores?

 - Diminished dark spots

 And there’s no need to choose between physical and chemical methods.
 They complement each other quite nicely.
 Try a leave-on facial peel, like our cult-favorite The Shortcut (which works overnight to resurface and renew your complexion), and rinse it off in the morning with the help of a pore-polishing exfoliator to buff away all those newly loosened dead skin cells.
+As for the body, get glass skin with our Buff It Out AHA Exfoliating Body Scrub.
 Just don’t forget to follow up with some hydration and SPF to protect those fresh, new skin cells during the daytime.